 Once you continue it will attempt to retrieve the RMS package (70+ MBs), which may take several seconds depending on your server's connection speed so be patient.
 If it can't retrieve it from one source it will try another.

 If it successfully retrieves the RMS package it will begin installing everything based on the choices you made.
-If for some reason it can't (extremely rare as it is programmed with multiple alternative fail over sources) it will tell you to try again later.
+If for some reason it can't (extremely rare as it is programmed with multiple alternative fail over sources) it won't install anything, and it will tell you to try again later.

 Once it starts installing it will only take a minute or two to finish.